 We operate at the intersection of business, government and public policy.
 In doing so, we are unrivaled in the combination of our expertise in public finance, public-private infrastructure procurement, finance and development, and public policy.
 Our project development and financing capabilities are industry focused and complemented by a full range of practice specialties, which are combined seamlessly to bring to bear for the benefit of our clients the most appropriate expertise, knowledge and skills, wherever those resources may be located.

 Our public finance lawyers use sophisticated tools to achieve client goals including public and private bond offerings, tax increment financing, new markets, historic and low income tax credits, swaps and other financial derivatives, and a variety of economic development programs.
 We are experienced in the financing of every category of public infrastructure, including cultural and nonprofit institutions, education and healthcare facilities, airports, renewable energy projects, sports and entertainment venues, and solid waste, drinking water and pollution control facilities.
-Whether infrastructure is to be procured, developed and financed through public-private partnerships (P3) or directly by governmental bodies or nonprofit entities, our lawyers are experienced in identifying issues and overcoming challenges.
+Whether infrastructure is to be procured, developed and financed through public-private partnerships (PPP or P3) or directly by governmental bodies or nonprofit entities, our lawyers are experienced in identifying issues and overcoming challenges.

 The demand for new public infrastructure and the expansion and reconstruction of existing infrastructure is global and growing rapidly.
 There is increasing overlap and convergence between the international and US models for providing public infrastructure and services, particularly in the use of P3 structures and public-public-private partnerships (P4), which combines P3 structures with tax-exempt financing.